jeremytammik/tbc/a/1552_addin_wizard_2018.md

 Revit 2018 Visual Studio .NET Add-in Wizards #revitAPI #3dwebcoder @AutodeskRevit #adsk #aec #bim #dynamobim

 I updated the Visual Studio Revit C# and VB add-in templates for Revit 2018.
-They enable you to create a new C# or VB Revit add-in in Visual Studio with one single click on File &gt; New &gt; Project... &gt; Visual Basic/Visual C# &gt; Revit 2018 Addin:
-The templates define a complete skeleton Revit add-in, ready to immediately compile and run, including an add-in manifest file, an external application and an external command.
+They enable you to create a new C# or VB Revit add-in in Visual Studio with one single click on File &gt; New &gt; Project... &gt; Visual Basic/Visual C# &gt; Revit 2018 Addin and define a complete skeleton Revit add-in, ready to immediately compile and run, including an add-in manifest file, external application and external command.
-Just hit F5 to start debugging; the add-in manifest is automatically copied to the proper location, Revit is launched in the Visual Studio debugger, and your shiny new add-in is immediately available in the external tools menu...
+Just hit F5 to start debugging; the add-in manifest is installed, Revit launched and the command is immediately available...

 -->